caparrov/ERM-4.0.1/README.md

 # ERM: Extended Roofline Model

-Our tool to generate extended roofline plots is based on a DAG analysis implemented in the LLVM Interpreter.
-The analysis is implemented in the file DynamicAnalysis.cpp,
+ERM is a tool for analyzing (modeled) bottlenecks of numerical kernels running on modern microarchitectures.

+ERM is based on the the DAG-based performance model from [1].
+Given a numerical kernel (written in C/C++), ERM generates its dynamic computation DAG (for the given input) and simulates its execution on a high-level model of a microarchicture.
+From the scheduled DAG, it extracts detailed per-cycle data about the execution, that is used to generate an extended roofline plot, an extension of the original roofline plot [2], with additional .
+The result is ageneralization of the roofline plot that integrates additional hardware-related bottlenecks as performance bounds into a singleviewgraph.